 What Size Bathroom Vanity do I Need for 2 Sinks?

-If you're considering getting a vanity, you need to consider your bathroom's dimensions.
-Vanities come in various shapes and sizes, so finding one to fit the space in your bathroom is not the hard part.
-Finding a two-sink option to fit a smaller bathroom could be slightly more challenging, but it is possible.
-Once you've decided on the space, it is essential that you measure the space in your bathroom.
 The last thing you want is a vanity that is too big or small for your bathroom.
 To ensure this does not happen, here are some measurements you should have on-hand during the vanity selection process:

 - Width: If you have a specific space you want your vanity to be installed, measure the width of it.
 Keep a lookout for shower doors and obstacles that may be in the way when opened or closed, and adjust your measurements accordingly.
+You will also want to ensure there is plenty of space for cabinet doors and drawers to open.

 - Depth: The depth of the vanity is an essential measurement for not only installation into your bathroom but also in the process of picking the perfect sinks.
 You don't want to end up with sinks that are bigger than the depth of your vanity.
 When measuring the space's depth, ensure that there is enough space for cabinet doors and drawers to be opened without obstruction.

-Standard Vanity Sizes
+Standard Bathroom Vanity Sizes

 Now that you have your measurement on hand, you can start searching for a vanity.
 To help you figure out which works best for a two-sink vanity, here are six popular sizes that you'll find in-store and online: